How do I buy festival tickets?

 Camping main camp grounds are large, crowded and fun!
 If you want to stay as close to the action as possible, this is your best option.

-About 17,000 people camp here each year, which means you should chose a spot you can remember and consider displaying something to catch your eye on those late-night missions back to your tent.
+About 17,000 people camp here each year, which means you should choose a spot you can remember and consider displaying something to catch your eye on those late-night missions back to your tent.
 Also be aware that most camping takes place on the Naeba ski slopes, which means the terrain may not be level.

 Open flames and tarp shelters are not permitted, and cooking is restricted to designated BBQ areas.